 The style guide has a helpful A to Z list of common terms, their backgrounds, and recommendations for how to use them when referring to people with disabilities.
 There are a couple of common themes among their recommendations:

 - Use people-first language.
 This means you should use phrases such as “a person with a visual impairment” rather than “a visually impaired person.”

 - Only refer to the disability if it’s relevant to the story.
 One example they use is that of residents of a neighborhood complaining about noisy airplanes flying overhead.
-One of the residents uses a wheelchair, but that fact isn’t relevant to the story because it has nothing to do … Continue reading
+One of the residents uses a wheelchair, but that fact isn’t relevant to the story because it has nothing to do with the noisiness of the …

 I have offered a lot of tutorials about how to use Adobe InDesign CS6 to make accessible PDFs.
-It’s a great program — industry-standard for a reason — but it’s also really epensive.
+It’s industry standard for a reason, but it’s also really expensive.
 Even with the new, more affordable Creative Cloud option, InDesign can seem out of reach for a small press publisher who’s on a budget.

 In “How to Choose Layout Software,” I mentioned a few InDesign alternatives.
 Scribus is a free and open source layout program that is powerful, if not the most intuitive.
 Affinity Publisher is a low-cost alternative that isn’t quite as full-featured as InDesign, but it will get the job done for a fraction of the cost.
 More recently, I discovered LucidPress, a free web-based layout program, as well.